leenabhavnani/hackathon/README.md

 Pre-Requisites to execute the application
-1. Checkout this project & unzip it(if already zipped)
+1. Checkout this project & unzip it(if already zipped).

+2. Checkout project from 'RbsInsight/mailService' repository & unzip it(if zipped).

-2. Make sure you have Java 8 configured at your machine, run "java -version" command in cmd to verify.
+3. Make sure you have Java 8 configured at your machine, run "java -version" command in cmd to verify.
    If not, then please download & install JDK 1.8 from "https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html" and also configure PATH environment variable(for help "https://www.codejava.net/java-core/how-to-set-java-home-environment-variable-on-windows-10" this can be used).

-3. Make sure you have Maven(3.6.*) configured in your machine, run "mvn -version" command in cmd to verify.
+4. Make sure you have Maven(3.6.*) configured in your machine, run "mvn -version" command in cmd to verify.
    If not, then you can download from "https://maven.apache.org/download.cgi", installation guidelines can be found here ("https://maven.apache.org/install.html").